Arizona sees record heat for Cinco de Mayo

 They say the normal high for May 5 is 91 degrees.

-The average date Phoenix sees its first 105-degree day is May 23 while the average date for the first 107-degree high is May 31.
+The average date Phoenix sees its first 105 degree day is May 23 while the average date for the first 108 degree high is May 31.

 Meteorologists say the heat won't linger with a low-pressure system expected to drop temperatures to the mid-70s by the start of next week.